eolybq/ChatApp/readme.md

 # ChatApp

 - THIS IS UNFINISHED PROJECT WHICH HAS BEEN ABORTED (atleast for now)
+- Website works on local machine, where PostgreSQL and dependencies are installed
-- Socket.io can't work inside free tier Vercel or Render -> website can't be really hosted because it's dependent on Socket.io
+- Socket.io can't work inside free tier Vercel or Render -> website can't be really hosted there, because it's dependent on Socket.io

 ## Check the last state here:
 https://chatapp-three-orpin.vercel.app/login